smidgleypivot/cf-SpringBootTrader/README.md

 TODO: document a walk through of this demo.

 ###5.
 Traceability across all services.
-TODO: document a walk through of this demo using Zipkin and Kibana.
+TODO: document a walk through of this demo using Spring Cloud Sleuth and PCF Metrics.

 ###6.
 Continuous Integration/Continuous Delivery.
 TODO: document a walk through of this demo.

 ###7.
 Operations Demo
-TODO: document how to operate/monitor several microservices, using Spring Boot Admin and ELK tile
+TODO: document how to operate/monitor several microservices, using Apps Manager and PCF Metrics

 #Features